victorliu5296/victorliu5296.github.io/source/content/posts/Automating Mathematical Olympiads.md

 draft: false
 ---

+Edit 2: As of September 12, 2024, OpenAI has released their new "o1" model, which bases itself upon the same principles listed here.
+The results are very impressive, with several hard reasoning problems being solved with high accuracy, even superior to human experts in some areas.

 Edit: As of September 9, 2024, it seems like the results of the model were fraudulent.
 However, I think the ideas in the post are still valid, so I will leave it up for now.
 Please make sure to take it with a grain of salt.

 Today, Matt Shumer, CEO of HyperWrite AI, announced the newest top open-source model, Reflection 70B.
 It is a fine-tuned version of Llama 3.1 70B trained to reflect on its own output using a technique called "Reflection-Tuning", and correct its own mistakes accordingly.